 It is the town's interpretation that any subdivision of a parcel, tract, lot or similarly established land boundary, that said subdivision shall be performed by plat or replat.If development project involves any subdivision of previously platted or otherwise established lots, parcels, etc, a plat submittal shall be transmitted to Engineering Division for review as noted below.
 Plat submittal shall be under separate letter, but shall be transmitted to Engineering Division for review as noted below.

-The following documentation, as a minimum, shall be submitted for plat review.
+The following documentation, as a minimum, shall be submitted for plat review in electronic format.

-- Plat - Seven (7) copies of complete plat of affected property shall be submitted for distribution and review.
+- Plat - One (1) copy of the complete plat of the affected property shall be submitted for distribution and review.

 - Plat and or topographic review fee, escrow fee, recording fee, and administrative fee per Town Code.

-- Pre-existing Plat - If application is a replat of previously platted property, then two (2) copies of the original plat
+- Pre-existing Plat - If application is a replat of previously platted property, then one (1) copy of the original plat

 - Engineering Plans - If plat / replat is associated with site development involving engineering utility plans said plat review submittal shall be made concurrent with, but independent of, the Engineering Plan submittal.